 Traditionally the issue of overwriting a data set that has observations with an empty one has been especially problematic when the semicolon has been left off of the DATA statement.

-In the following DATA step, because of the missing semicolon in the SET statement is masked and 3 empty datasets are created.
+In the following DATA step, because the missing semicolon in the SET statement is masked and 3 empty datasets are created.

 MYLIB.VERYIMPORTANT, WORK.SET and SASHELP.CLASS

 options DATASTMTCHK=NONE; data advrpt.VeryImportant set sashelp.class; run;